-The County of Los Angeles will act as a third party through the recently enacted County Ordinance to identify private party dischargers in unincorporated County land.
-Within six months of the effective date of this TMDL, the Executive Officer shall require responsible jurisdictions to submit either a notice of intent to be regulated under the conditional waiver with their proposed MFAC/BMP Program and Trash Monitoring and Reporting Plan (TMRP), or a report of waste discharge.
-Monitoring and Reporting Plan Responsible jurisdictions and entities will develop a TMRP for Executive Officer approval that describes the methodologies that will be used to assess and monitor trash in Lake Elizabeth and Lake Hughes and/or within responsible jurisdiction land areas.
-Requirements for the TMRP shall include, but are not limited to, assessment and quantification of trash collected from the surfaces and shoreline of Lake Elizabeth and Lake Hughes or from responsible jurisdiction land areas.
+Monitoring and Reporting Plan Requirements for the TMRP shall include, but are not limited to, assessment and quantification of trash collected from the surfaces and shoreline of Lake Elizabeth and Lake Hughes or from a responsible jurisdiction entity's land areas.
 The monitoring plan shall provide details of the frequency, location, and reporting of trash monitoring.
-Responsible jurisdictions and entities shall propose a metric (e.g., weight, volume, pieces of trash) to measure the amount of trash in Lake Elizabeth and Lake Hughes and on the land area surrounding Lake Elizabeth and Lake Hughes, as defined in the Executive Officer approved TMRP.
+Responsible jurisdictions entities shall propose a metric (e.g., weight, volume, pieces of trash) to measure the amount of trash in Lake Elizabeth and Lake Hughes and on the land area surrounding Lake Elizabeth and Lake Hughes, as defined in the Executive Officer approved TMRP.
 The TMRP shall include a prioritization of areas that have the highest trash generation rates.
 The TMRP shall give preference to this prioritization when scheduling the installation of full capture devices, BMPs, or trash collection programs.
-The TMRP shall also include a process for an evaluation of effectiveness of the MFAC/BMP program to prevent trash from accumulating in deleterious amounts that cause nuisance or adversely affect beneficial uses between collections, proposals to enhance BMPs, and a revised MFAC for Executive Officer review.
-17 Responsible jurisdictions and entities may coordinate their TMRP activities for Lake Elizabeth and Lake Hughes.
-Margin of Safety Zero is a conservative numeric target which contains an implicit margin of safety.
-Seasonal Variations and Critical Conditions Discharge of trash from the conveyances point sournces occurs primarily during or shortly after a major rain event.
+The TMRP shall also include a process for an -evaluation of the effectiveness of the MFAC/BMP program to prevent trash from accumulating in deleterious amounts that cause nuisance or adversely affect beneficial uses between collections, proposals to enhance BMPs, and a revised MFAC for Executive Officer review.
+Manain of Safotu Responsible Jurisdictions entities may coordinate their TMRP activities for Lake Elizabeth and Lake Hughes.
+Margin of Safety Zero is a conservative numeric target, which contains an implicit margin of safety.
+Seasonal Variations and Critical Conditions Discharge of trash from the conveyances-point sournces occurs primarily during or shortly after a major rain event.
 Discharge of trash from nonpoint sources occurs during all seasons, but can be increased during or shortly after high wind events, which are defined as periods of wind advisories issued by the National Weather Service.

-Table 7-23.2a Lake Elizabeth, Munz Lake, and Lake Hughes Trash TMDL:
+Table 7-23.2a Lake Elizabeth, Munz Lake, and Lake Hughes Trash TMDL:Implementation SchedulePoint Sources

-Implementation Schedule

-Point Sources